daveight/ankicode/test-cases-format.md

 }
 ```

-These test cases can be built.
+These testing data can be supplied.

 | int | int | int |
 | --- | --- | --- |
 | 1   | 2   | 3   |
 | 2   | 2   | 4   |

 ## Test Cases Header